makevoid/paperbank/Readme.md

     ruby miniprint.rb

+on raspberry the printing is very slow!
+I will speed that up in the future!

+- throw away the key you just created (you should have two copies)

 - DISCONNECT INTERNET and NEVER RECONNECT AGAIN (otherwise you lose all the benefits of the cold storage)

 you now have a cold paper wallets machine! enjoy!

 ### notes